agnescameron/teaching-site/_posts/parsons/lab/2020-02-14-responsiveness.md

 [Mobile viewports](https://css-tricks.com/the-trick-to-viewport-units-on-mobile/) are notoriously annoying to configure correctly, due to the way different phones will overlay different kinds of navigation toolbars at the top and bottom of the page, and scrollbars on the side.

 In addition to considering mobile devices in 'portrait mode', make sure you include provision for 'landscape' too!

+*Don't* use grids and flexboxes together!
+Not only is it horribly confusing for you (and anyone that has to read your code), but it's uneccesary, and will confuse the people using the site, too.
+They're fundamentally different ways of looking at the same problem (how to arrange your objects on a page)

 ### Tutorial: {{page.tutorial}}